-*Taking the test in Auckland or Christchurch?- We don't accept applications for those taking the test in Auckland or Christchurch.
-Please refer to the Consulate-General of Japan in Auckland or Consular Office in Christchurch websites instead for more details.
+*Taking the test in Auckland? - We don't accept applications for taking the test in Auckland.
+Please refer to the Consulate-General of Japan in Auckland instead for more details.

 An examination fee must be paid when submitting your application.
 The fees for each level are as follows:

-Payment must be made at our counter in cash, bank transfer paid in advance or cheque when submitting application.
+Payment must be made at our counter in cash when submitting application, or by bank transfer paid in advance to submission.
 (No EFTPOS and credit cards accepted.)
-Please read the payment methods in the Test Guidelines below for further details.
+Please read the payment methods in the Test Guidelines on this page for further details.

-Examinees who want their test results sent overseas must pay an additional NZ$30 to cover overseas courier costs.
+Note: Examinees who want their test results sent overseas must pay additional costs to cover overseas courier.
 The postage fee will be requested before sending the results.

-Please read the Test Guidelines first and use the Application Form below.
-You can also pick up the application form in our office.
+Test Guidelines (9.3MB) - Please read these Guidelines first and use the Application Form below.

 For those using the digital Application form above, please note the following: